pranjal080598/Rating-humor-content-in-textual-documents/README.md

 - `notebook-experiments`: contains experiments done over Google Colabs with various featurizations and training models
 - `datasets`: contains train, test and ground truth data provided by competition setters
 - `reports`: contains proposal and final paper
+- `output` : contains output predictions of humour for various experiments with different featurization techniques and model building

 ## Acknowledgement
 Project work was done and discussed with Prof. Osmar Zaine